New scholarships for Years 7 and 9 in 2022

 Music scholarships are granted with an understanding that some or all of the amount will be used towards internal tuition on an instrument (or voice).
 Applications must be submitted by the end of the autumn term.
 Interviews for these awards will be held immediately after the entrance examinations.
 Further details and an application form are available from the Admissions Registrar.
 Scholars will be expected to play a full part in the musical life of the school.

 16+ Sixth Form Scholarships

 At 16+ we are able to offer Sixth Form academic scholarships to girls who demonstrate outstanding academic potential or excel in particular areas.
-We also offer Sixth Form scholarships in art, drama and sport to girls who excel in these areas of school life.
+We also offer Sixth Form scholarships in art, drama, music and sport to girls who excel in these areas of school life.

 These scholarships are for the two years of Sixth Form and are awarded following special application and a selection procedure.
 Applications must usually be submitted by the end of the autumn term and selection takes place in late January or early February.

 Further details on selection criteria are available in our dedicated Sixth Form scholarships leaflet available from our Admissions Registrar on request.

 The key difference is that a bursary is means-tested and a scholarship isn’t.
 We offer bursaries so that a GDST education is accessible to the best and the brightest girls, including those who are not in a position to pay full fees.

 A bursary takes into account academic ability but its value is directly related to the income and financial resources of the pupil’s family.

 Scholarships are awarded purely on academic (or sporting, or artistic, or musical) merit, as measured in a competitive entrance exam, and take no account of family income or resources.

 GDST bursaries and scholarships are available to any student aged 11 and over at a GDST senior school.
 Most bursaries and scholarships are allocated on entry either to Year 7 or to the sixth form.